 While using his dedication and experience as a field herper Wouter is as often as possible in search of capturing his next herp encounter.
 Hopefully the results, from face-to-face macro work to wide angle in-habitat shots, contribute to awareness, in times where globally a lot of great species are endangered and even face the edge of extinction.

-Over the years all photos (only non-captive) are taken with Canon equipment.
-Currently the high-end 7D Mark II camera body is used, together with different prime lenses ranging from 10 to 400mm (e.g.100mm f/2.8L Macro IS).
-And in addition external on and off-camera flash, two softboxes and several herping tools are used.
+All photos (of wild herpetofauna only) are taken with Canon equipment.
+Currently the high-end 7D Mark II camera body is used, together with several prime lenses (e.g. Canon 100mm f/2.8L Macro) ranging between 10mm and 400mm.
+In addition off-camera flash with a softbox and different herping tools are used.